i18next/next-i18next/README.md

 While `next-i18next` uses [i18next](https://www.i18next.com/) and [react-i18next](https://github.com/i18next/react-i18next) under the hood, users of `next-i18next` simply need to include their translation content as JSON files and don't have to worry about much else.

 A live demo is [available here](http://next-i18next.com/).
-Please be aware this is hosted on a free Heroku dyno and therefore may go to sleep during periods of inactivity.
 This demo app is the [simple example](./examples/simple/) - nothing more, nothing less.

 ## Setup